Len Dolding

-He was on the MCC staff for seven years.
-His main claim to fame on the cricket pitch was as a 12th Man for England in the Lord's Test of 1949.
-He played only once for Middlesex, in 1951, but as a right-arm leg-break bowler took part in many games for MCC.
+He was on the Marylebone Cricket Club (MCC) staff for seven years.
+An excellent fielder, his main claim to fame on the cricket pitch was as twelfth man for England in the Lord's Test of 1949.
+He played only once for Middlesex, against Yorkshire in 1951, but appeared frequently for the MCC as a right-arm leg-break bowler.

-Death and afterward

-On 12 November 1954, Dolding was a passenger in a car that collided with a trolley bus standard in Wembley.
+On 12 November 1954, Dolding was a passenger in a car that collided with a trolleybus standard in Wembley.
 The car was being driven by Middlesex teammate Syd Brown.
 Dolding died on 23 November 1954.